NotSakura/Police_ArrestedAndCharged/README.md

-# Starter folder
+# Toronto Arrest rates from 2014-2022

-## Overview
+## Abstract

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+With rising rates of crime in Toronto, this paper looks at thetrend from 2014 to 2022 of the number of arrests made in the cityof Toronto.
+The paper will also connect the trends seen with thecurrent events of the said year and analyse its findings.
+In the end,the reader will see the various solutions to aid with the rising crimerates in Toronto.

+**Statement on LLM usage: ChatGPT was used to find solutions to errors that was not showcased in the textbook or found online.
+Such errors include indexing errors while graphing and library not being installed

 ## File Structure

 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `input/data` contains the raw data
--   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+It also contains the cleaned data.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate and download the data.